ytarazona/scikit-eo/paper/paper.md

 Although there are multiple efforts to make available command line tools for selecting, processing and analyzing satellite imagery, tools for mapping land degradation through linear trend of vegetation indices [@TARAZONA2020100337], data fusion process for optical and radar images to quickly classify the vegetation cover, and the integration of machine learning techniques are still separate in multiple libraries, along with diffuse documentation that limits the analysis where the main concerns of the causes or patterns of the environmental conditions should be the main focus.

 Therefore, here we present **scikit-eo**, a new Python package that provides the necessary tools for remote sensing analysis.
 It is a centralized, scalable and open source toolkit, developed to fill the gaps in remotely sensed data processing tools.
-This toolkit can be used in multiple venues from a lecturer room as a toolkit for introduction of programming skills using python and remote sensing for environmental studies, or can be use as part of any Python setting in a research project.
+This toolkit can be used in multiple venues from a lecturer room as a toolkit for introduction of programming skills using python and remote sensing for environmental studies, or can be usedd as part of any Python setting in a research project.
 The majority of the tools included in **scikit-eo** are derived from scientific publications, while others are valuable algorithms that streamline data processing into just a few lines of code.
 By integrating this set of diverse tools, users can focus their time and energy on analyzing the results of their data, rather than being challenged by the intricacies lines of code.
 By centralizing, integrating use cases and example of data, **scikit-eo** serves as a way to allow researchers to optimize their resources and dedicate their focus to the meaningful interpretation of their findings with greater efficiency.

 # Highlights

-**scikit-eo** is an open-source package built entirely in Python, through Object-Oriented Programming and Structured Programming, that provides a useful variety of remote sensing tools, from basic and exploratory functions to more advanced methods to classify, calibrate, or fusion satellite imagery.
+**scikit-eo** is an open-source package built entirely in Python, through Object-Oriented Programming and Structured Programming, that provides a useful variety of remote sensing tools, from basic and exploratory functions to more advanced methods to classify, calibrate, or fusing satellite imagery.
 Depending on users' needs, **scikit-eo** can provide the basic but essential land cover characterization mapping including the confusion matrix and the required metrics such as user's accuracy, producer's accuracy, omissions and commissions errors.
 The combination of these required metrics can be obtained in a form of a pandas ```DataFrame``` object.
 Furthermore, a class prediction map as a result of land cover mapping, i.e., a land cover map which represents the output of the classification algorithm or the output of the segmentation algorithm.
 These two outcomes must include uncertainties with a confidence levels (e.g., at $95$% or $90$%).
 All required metrics from the confusion matrix can be easily computed and included confidence levels with **scikit-eo**.
 There are other useful tools for remote sensing analysis that can be found in this package, for more information about the full list of the supported function as well as how to install and execute the package within a python setting, visit the [scikit-eo](https://ytarazona.github.io/scikit-eo/) website.

 # Audience